-If the system displays this error message, remove the diskette from the drive and reinsert it.
+If you receive this error message, remove the diskette from the drive and reinsert it.

 5 The procedure asks for the name of the target device.
-Enter the device name of the drive holding the floppy diskette and press RETURN.
+Type DUA2 and press RETURN.
 For example:

-%STABACKIT-I-SYMDEL, all global symbols deleted Enter the name of the device on which to build the kit: DUA2
+%STABACKIT-I-SYMDEL, all global symbols deleted Enter the name of the device on which to build the Kit: DUA2

-- 6 The procedure displays the following message.
-Enter Y (for YES) to initialize the floppy diskette.
-For example: - Note: If there are files on the floppy diskette and you do not initialize it, standalone BACKUP will not fit on the floppy diskette.
+6 The procedure displays the following message.
+Type Y (for YES) to initialize the diskette.
+For example: